openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Done

-If two methods within a class have the same name and their signatures are not *override-equivalent*, then the methods' name is considered *overloaded*.
+If two methods within a class have the same name, and their signatures are not *override-equivalent*, then the methods' name is considered *overloaded*.

 An *overloaded* method name cannot cause a :index:`compile-time error`